-“There’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it,'” he tells one interviewer.
+“There’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it,'” Gates tells one interviewer.

-Gates’ comments came two weeks after Steve Jobs showed off the iPad publicly for the first time.
-Shortly after this, the Apple tablet caused a big buzz again when Stephen Colbert used a prerelease iPad to read nominations during the Grammy Awards show.
+Gates’ comments came two weeks after Jobs showed off the iPad publicly for the first time.
+Shortly after that, the Apple tablet caused a big buzz again when Stephen Colbert used a prerelease iPad to read nominations during the Grammy Awards show.

 Gates had some personal investment in the tablet concept, since Microsoft helped pioneer the form factor of the “tablet PC” years before — with limited commercial success.

 “You know, I’m a big believer in touch and digital reading, but I still think that some mixture of voice, the pen and a real keyboard — in other words a netbook — will be the mainstream on that,” Gates said.
 “So, it’s not like I sit there and feel the same way I did with iPhone where I say, ‘Oh my God, Microsoft didn’t aim high enough.’
 It’s a nice reader, but there’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it.'”

 How have Gates’ predictions held up?